 After reaching a diagnosis, Dr. Good typically recommends a variety of therapies to control ADHD symptoms, including:

-If you have a prescriber who would like testing to appropriately treat your condition with stimulants, ask your provider if Quotient testing with Dr. Good is adequate.
+If you have a prescriber who would like testing to appropriately treat your condition with stimulants, ask your provider if testing with Dr. Good is adequate.
 Colleges may require more detailed psychological testing of working memory and processing speed for accommodations through student disability resources.

 To learn more about ADHD testing and treatment, call Sig: Wellness Studio or schedule an appointment online today.